SolRomero1999/Base_de_datos/README.md

-# UNRaf Databases Subject Final Project Repository
+# UNRaf - Curso: Bases de Datos - Final Project Repository

-This repository is specifically created for the students of the databases subject at UNRaf, so they can use it as a foundation for their final project in the subject.
+This repository is specifically created for the students of the databases course at UNRaf, so they can use it as a foundation for their final project.

 ## IMPORTANT!!